 Since 2016, Bovet has unveiled a series of astronomical timepieces.
 The Shooting Star was the first, followed by the Asterium in 2017.
 In 2018, we saw the Grand Recital, an impressive watch that won the Aiguille d’Or at the GPHG 2018.
-These 3 masterpieces were presented in a rather particular case, with a slopping shape reminiscent of writing desks.
+These 3 masterpieces were presented in a rather particular case, with a sloping shape reminiscent of writing desks.
 This case offers unique possibilities, both for the design as well as for the positioning of the complications/indications and movement components.
-With the Bovet Recital 26 Brainstorm Chapter One, Pascal Raffy, the Owner of Bovet, chose for a sapphire case, again in the same “writing desk” style.
+With the Bovet Recital 26 Brainstorm Chapter One, Pascal Raffy, the Owner of Bovet, selected a sapphire case, again in the same “writing desk” style.
 This fully transparent sapphire case offers a spectacular view on the superbly decorated movement and the tourbillon beating at 6 o’clock.

 The BOVET Recital 26 Brainstorm Chapter One

 Following the fascinating trilogy composed of the Shooting Star, the Astérium and the Grand Récital, all astronomical tourbillons, the Recital 26 is a new, more modern expression based on the inclined case, inspired by and shaped like a sloped writing desk – a design created by Pascal Raffy to diversify and organize the types of displays by using domes, rollers, discs, and three-dimensional hands to enhance ergonomics, and elegance.